insanum/votl/README.md

 requires you have Yasuhiro Matsumoto's awesome Calendar plugin installed (http://goo.gl/cGgI).

-Open up your votl file and execute ',,cc'.
+Open up your votl file and execute ',,jc'.
 This will bring up the calendar.
 Type '?' to learn how to move around in the Calendar.
 Move the cursor over a date and hit <Enter>.
 This will jump to a special heading in your votl file under the top level header named *Journal* which can be located anywhere